nus-cs2103-AY1617S1/addressbook-level4/docs/AboutUs.md

 ## Use Cases

 **Use case: Create a floating task**

 Actors: User

 MSS

 1. User request to create a new entry without specifying the start and/or end date and deadline
 2. TodoList add that particular floating task into database and save it

   Use Case Ends

 **Use case: Create an event**

 Actors: User

 MSS

 1. User request to create a new entry while specifying the start and/or end date but not deadline
 2. TodoList add that particular floating task into database and save it

   Use Case Ends

 **Use Case: Create a deadline**

 Actors: User

 MSS

 1. User request to create a new entry while specifying the deadline but no start and/or end date
 2. TodoList add that particular deadline into database and save it

   Use Case Ends

 **Use Case: Delete an entry**

 Actors: User

 MSS

 1. User requests to delete an entry with a specified id
 2. TodoList deletes the entry

   Use Case Ends

-Extensions

->1.a.
+*Extensions*

+1a.
 Entry with the specified id does not exist
->>1a1.
+> 1a1.
 TodoList warns the user the entry with the specified id does not exist
+>
->>  Use Case Ends
+> Use Case Ends

 **Use Case: List all entries**

 Actors: User

 MSS

 1. User requests to list all entries
 2. TodoList shows a list of entries, sorted by date (oldest first)

   Use Case Ends

 **Use Case: List entries with filters**

 Actors: User

 MSS

 1. User requests to list entries with some filters
 2. TodoList shows a list of entries that satisfies the filters, sorted by date (oldest first)

   Use Case Ends

 **Use Case: Add tags to a list of entries**

 Actors: User

 MSS

 1. User requests to list a filtered list of entries
 2. User requests to add tags to the listed entries

   Use Case Ends

-Extensions

->2.a.
+*Extensions*

+2a.
 User attempts to add an invalid tag
->>2.a.1.
-TodoList tells the user that the tag name is invalid Use Case Ends
+>2a1.
+TodoList tells the user that the tag name is invalid
+>
+>Use Case Ends